HUD Back to Work Extenuating Circumstances Versus NON-QM Loans

 The denial ratio in HUD Back to Work Extenuating Circumstances FHA mortgage loan program will definitely be greater than the conventional FHA mortgage loan program with the standard waiting period requirements with an automated approval by Fannie Mae’s Automated Underwriting System.

-- The loan officer should specialize in helping mortgage loan borrowers with prior credit issues and be knowledgeable and have access to wholesale mortgage lenders who have zero overlays.
+- The loan officer should specialize in helping borrowers with prior credit issues and be knowledgeable and have access to lenders who have zero overlays

-Every FHA mortgage loan requires FHA registration with FHA and is given a FHA case number.
+Every FHA mortgage loan requires FHA registration with FHA and is given an FHA case number.

-- Once you have a FHA case number and has been noted that is has been declined in the FHA registry system, this declined decision will follow the file which means other mortgage lenders who you reapply with will know that your mortgage loan application has been declined, which is a negative.
+- Once you have an FHA case number and has been noted that is has been declined in the FHA registry system, this declined decision will follow the file which means other lenders who you reapply with will know that your mortgage loan application has been declined, which is a negative

-- What this means is that if you got denied by a mortgage company, they will not do the loan and will not take your mortgage application.
-All FHA loans require registration with FHA through a case number.
+- What this means is that if you got denied by a mortgage company they will not do the loan and will not take your mortgage application

-- It is somewhat difficult to reverse the course once a FHA loan have been formally declined by a particular mortgage lender.
+It is somewhat difficult to reverse the course once an FHA loan has been formally declined by a particular lender.

 HUD Back To Work Extenuating Circumstances has been discontinued.
 This mortgage program turned out to be a flop.
-However, The Gustan Cho Team now offers NON-QM Loans where there is no waiting period after the following:
+However, Gustan Cho Associates now offers NON-QM Loans where there is no waiting period after the following: